 Recently, Advising Success Network (ASN) core partner EDUCAUSE and SOVA developed a readiness assessment tool for higher education institutions seeking to successfully implement advising technology.
 The Success Factors for Advising Technology Implementation guidebook is intended to help orient key stakeholders and selection teams to prioritized product capabilities and user-experience considerations, in order to support successful implementation of advising technology.

 In preparing for the guidebook, EDUCAUSE and SOVA worked with eight learning teams consisting of one higher education institution and one student success technology team.
-Aviso Retention, as an expert and thought leader in the field of student retention and success, partnered with Linn Benton Community College in Albany, Oregon as one of the selected teams to contribute to the development of the guide.
+Watermark, as an expert and thought leader in the field of student retention and success, partnered with Linn Benton Community College in Albany, Oregon as one of the selected teams to contribute to the development of the guide.

-Aviso, working with the other learning teams on the project, developed a set of steps that should be taken in order to successfully implement a student retention technology program.
+Watermark, working with the other learning teams on the project, developed a set of steps that should be taken in order to successfully implement a student retention technology program.

 The core principles that should be considered when developing a student retention program for a learning institution include Overarching Principles, Design Features, and Campus Conditions.